wewefel/Triton_Bot/README.md

 ### Prerequisites

-1. Ensure Python 3.9.0 is installed:
+1. Ensure Python 3.9.0 or greater is installed:
-* Before starting, make sure Python 3.9.0 is installed on your system.
+* Before starting, make sure Python 3.9.0 or any newer version is installed on your system.
 You can check this by running python3 --version in your terminal or command prompt.
-If it’s not installed, you should install it from the official Python website.
+If it’s not installed, you should install it from the official Python website [here](https://www.python.org/downloads).
-2. Install Git: If you don't already have Git installed on your computer, you'll need to install it first.
+2. Install Git:
+* If you don't already have Git installed on your computer, you'll need to install it first.
 You can download Git from [here](https://git-scm.com/).
 3. Open Your Terminal or Command Prompt: Navigate to the directory where you want to clone the repository (this example uses desktop as the directory, but feel free to change).
 * On Windows:
    ``` sh